dundzena/deprivation_sdo_bjpir/README.md

 # Overview
- This repository includes replication material for the paper *"Entangled fates -- the rally effect around Europe due to Russia's war of aggression against Ukraine"*.
+ This repository includes replication material for the paper *"What makes ethnic majorities support the radical right?
+A combination of relative deprivation and social dominance approaches"*.
+The paper is published at the British Journal of Politics and International Relations.

 # Content
  - **analyses.rmd** Includes a file for the data manipulation and replication of all of the analyses and tables/figures included in the paper.